Citation styles

 (Student Union of the Ģֱ, n.d.)

-Newspaper articles and web pages including blogs can also be quoted in running text, e.g.
+Newspaper articles, websites and social media posts can also be cited in the running text, e.g.

 'In the article "Breaking North American Birdwatching’s Toughest Record" published September 7th in The Washington Post . . .'